דלג לתוכן הראשי

 DeepMind and Aging: Artificial Intelligence Identifies Genes That Reverse Cells

-The two great revolutions of the decade, <strong>artificial intelligence and the biology of aging</strong>, finally meet in the same room.
-On May 20, 2026, Google DeepMind announced it is deploying its AI systems, the same systems that cracked protein structures with AlphaFold, to identify <em>genetic leads</em> capable of reversing cellular age.
-Instead of years of trial and error in the lab, the algorithm scans millions of possible combinations and ranks which genes could return an old cell to a young state.
-This is not a cure, nor a promise, but it may be the biggest leap in the speed of aging research since the discovery of Yamanaka factors.
+The two great revolutions of the decade, artificial intelligence and the biology of aging, are finally meeting in the same room.
+On May 19, 2026, Google DeepMind introduced Co-Scientist, a multi-agent AI system built on Gemini, that scans tens of thousands of scientific papers, generates hypotheses, and ranks them.
+A team of researchers used it to identify genetic leads—genetic candidates capable of reversing cellular age—and the system proposed more than 20 new factors, some of which were validated in the lab.
+Instead of months of manual analysis, the process is shortened to days.
+This is not a cure or a promise, but it may be the biggest leap in the speed of aging research since the discovery of Yamanaka factors.

 What exactly are genetic leads for reversing cells?

 • Reprogramming: In 2006, Shinya Yamanaka showed that a mature cell can be returned to a stem cell state by activating just four genes (OSKM).
-This was proof that cellular age is reversible.
+This was the proof that cellular age is reversible.

-The AI connection: A prediction mechanism
+The AI connection: A system that reads all the literature

 Current evidence

-Study 1: Eye cell rejuvenation in 2020
+Study 1: Cellular rejuvenation in the eye from 2020

-Study 2: AlphaFold and structure prediction in 2021
+Study 2: AlphaFold and protein structure prediction

 Study 3: Large-scale cell maps